Submitted by Matthew Zalaznick on Mon, 11/03/2014 - 3:58pm

 You could say it’s understandable that Kent Scribner’s hobby is working on a 1985 black El Camino.
 Refurbishing a car takes patience, dedication and an eye for potential.
 Those are the same qualities this superintendent has been bringing to the Phoenix Union High School District in Arizona since taking over in 2008.

 Submitted by Matthew Zalaznick on Fri, 10/24/2014 - 10:23am

-District Administration wants to talk to superintendents and other district leaders who have found zero-tolerance discipline policies to be ineffective and replaced them with innovative ways to correct behavior and guarantee security.
-To participate in the story, please follow the link to contact us.
+District Administration wants to talk to superintendents and other district leaders who have implemented new or innovative truancy policies to improve attendance and drive learning.
+Story will also focus on how truancy impacts district funding.
+To be a source for our story, please follow the link to contact us.